nehanataraj/heartdisease-workshop/README.md

 # heartdisease-workshop

-Heart disease detection workshop ran by Lambert Data Science Initative as an introduction to neural networks Created and presented by Sebastian Wu.
+Heart disease detection workshop ran by Lambert Data Science Initative as an introduction to neural networks.
+Created and presented by Sebastian Wu.